octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 The *Truffle* unbox command will not create a new tezos-example folder, but will unpack all the content in the current folder.

+> You can find a *Truffle* box with *Smartpy* scripts here: [https://github.com/truffle-box/tezos-smartpy-example-box](https://github.com/truffle-box/tezos-smartpy-example-box)
 # Using *Truffle*

 Using *Truffle* can be divided into two steps: